Built-in multisig contracts#

 • the possible authenticated actions on the contract are:

-• transfer without parameter to an implicit account or to a smart contract with an entrypoint of type unit
+• transfer without parameter to a user account or to a smart contract with an entrypoint of type unit

 • set the delegate of the contract